Reddish orange vintage Pyrex refrigerator dish with most of paint worn off.

 Now click on this link to see the answer!

-Read more about lead-in-Pyrex here.
+Read more about Lead-in-Pyrex here.

 As always, please let me know if you have any questions.

-Thank you for reading and for sharing my posts!
+Thank you for reading and sharing our work!

 Tamara Rubin